andrey-ushakov/esc_pos_printer/README.md

 The library allows to print receipts using a ESC/POS (usually thermal) network printer.

+[[pub.dev page]](https://pub.dev/packages/esc_pos_printer)
+| [[Documentation]](https://pub.dev/documentation/esc_pos_printer/latest/)

 It can be used in [Flutter](https://flutter.dev/) or [Dart](https://dart.dev/) projects.
 In Flutter, both Android and iOS are supported.

-[[pub.dev page]](https://pub.dev/packages/esc_pos_printer)
-| [[Documentation]](https://pub.dev/documentation/esc_pos_printer/latest/)

 To discover existing printers in your subnet, consider using [ping_discover_network](https://pub.dev/packages/ping_discover_network) package.
 Note that most of ESC/POS printers by default listen on port 9100.

+USB and Bluetooth printers support will be added later.

 ## Features